simz089s/notes/comp302f2017notes.md

             with Change -> change cs amt
     end

-let rec cchange coins amt f =
-  if amt = 0 then []
+let rec cchange coins amt fc = if amt = 0 then []
   else
     begin match coins with